 - High availability fire drill

 - Using volume sets

 - Setting the noautoimport flag for a disk group

 - Configuring the Fiber Channel adapter

 - Using the DiskGroup agent with IMF

+- Using Cluster Server with virtual SCSI devices

 - Using the DiskGroup agent with NFS

 The high availability fire drill detects discrepancies between the VCS configuration and the underlying infrastructure on a node.
 These discrepancies might prevent a service group from going online on a specific node.